Fake tan got you more ‘green goblin’ than ‘bronzed goddess?’

-Products like deodorants, moisturisers, perfumes and make-up cause a reaction with spray tans and instantly it turns green.
+Products like deodorants, moisturisers, perfumes and make-up cause a reaction with spray tans, and instantly it turns green.

-Fortunately, this will wash off the next day and it won’t affect the final colour of your spray tan.
+Fortunately, this will wash off the next day, and it won’t affect the final colour of your spray tan.

-Before a spray tan it’s best not to moisturise at all as you could risk going green.
-Moisturiser will also create a barrier on your skin which means the spray tan might not take very well, making your final colour lighter than expected.
+Before a spray tan, it’s best not to moisturise at all, as you could risk going green.
+Moisturiser will also create a barrier on your skin, which means the spray tan might not take very well, making your final colour lighter than expected.

 Sometimes after a shower, especially if you have dry patches on your skin, shower gel might not budge.
 This will result in a green reaction in the area where the shower gel or soap hasn’t washed off.
-To prevent this from happening, make sure your rinse your body thoroughly before your spray tanning session.
+To prevent this from happening, make sure you rinse your body thoroughly before your spray tanning session.

-So does green fake tan wash off?
+Does green fake tan wash off?